 No. EAC Condition Implementation Status Compliance Status Description EAC 54 The Aboriginal Training and Inclusion Plan must include at least the following: Description of a protocol and plan for the communication of employment opportunities to Aboriginal groups.
-Ongoing In Compliance Training_and_Inclusion_Plan.pdf BC Hydro continues to post Site C Project job opportunities on the Site C Project, WorkBC and Employment Connections websites.
-These sites and the hyperlinks are provided as standing information in the bi-weekly information updates sent out by email to Aboriginal groups.
-During this reporting period, employment of Aboriginal people working for Site C Construction and Non-Construction Contractors ranged from approximately 80-220 per month.
-BC Hydro's Indigenous Employment and Business Development Program Specialist in Fort St. John continued to actively work with Aboriginal communities to highlight the opportunities both on Site C as well as with BC Hydro broadly.
-Results of the initiatives are reported in the 2016-2017 Aboriginal Training and Inclusion Plan Annual Report which was submitted to the EAO on October 31, 2017.
-The 2017-2018 Annual Report will be submitted to the EAO in EAC 54 · Inclusion of evaluation criteria for hiring and training Aboriginal persons in contractor procurement packages.
-Ongoing In Compliance BC Hydro contractors have continued to train and employ Aboriginal carpenter apprentices on the Project.
-Where applicable to their role, the following safety training has been provided to over 50 Aboriginal workers on the Site C Project: Fire Suppression Training; Power System Safety Protection (PSSP); Risk Tolerance; H2S (Hydrogen Sulfide) Awareness; First Aid; and Bear Aware.
+Ongoing In Compliance BC Hydro continues to post Site C Project job opportunities on the Site C Project, WorkBC and Employment Connections websites.
+These sites and the hyperlinks are provided as standing information in the bi-weekly information updates sent out by email to Indigenous groups.
+During this reporting period, employment of Indigenous people working for Site C Construction and Non-Construction Contractors ranged from approximately 80-220 per month.
+BC Hydro's Indigenous Employment and Business Development Program Specialist in Fort St. John continued to actively work with Indigenous communities to highlight the opportunities both on Site C as well as with BC Hydro broadly.
+Results of these initiatives are described in the Aboriginal Training and Inclusion Plan Annual Report, submitted to the EAO and made available to Indigenous groups through the Project website.
+Indigenous groups are notified of annual reports through the bi-weekly Site C Information Update emails.
+The 2017-2018 ATIP Annual Report, describing activities from July 1, 2017 to March 31, 2018 was submitted to the EAO on October 24, 2018.
+The 2018-2019 Annual Report will describe activities from April 1, 2018 to March 31, 2019.
+EAC 54 · Inclusion of evaluation criteria for hiring and training Aboriginal persons in contractor procurement packages.
+Ongoing In Compliance BC Hydro contractors have continued to train and employ Indigenous carpenter apprentices on the Project.
+Where applicable to their role, the following safety training has been provided to over 50 Indigenous workers on the Site C Project: Fire Suppression Training; Power System Safety Protection (PSSP); Risk Tolerance; H2S (Hydrogen Sulfide) Awareness; First Aid; and Bear Aware.

 No. EAC Condition Implementation Status Compliance Status Description EAC 54 Strategies for capacity building, education, and training associated with Aboriginal participation in the labour market, including construction, trades, and other indirect and induced sectors for Aboriginal workers, as these jobs are likely to be longer lived than those related strictly to construction.
-Ongoing In Compliance BC Hydro has implemented capacity building initiatives that have supported essential skills training, pre-trades and trades training, or increased business capacity in Aboriginal businesses.
-Examples include funding to the Northern Lights College Foundation to provide student bursaries to support the development of skilled workers in northern BC; Aboriginal involvement in Site C field programs; Camp Cook Training Program; Construction Craft Work Training Program; Moberly Lake Academic Program; Youth Hires Program; Site C Tours; Pathways to Success with BC Hydro; Construction Safety Training System; and Electro-Fishing Training course.
-As of March 2017, 180 Aboriginal students had received bursaries, and 69 Aboriginal students have benefitted from BC Hydro's Trades and Skilled Training Bursary at Northern Lights College, which supports students in programs such as electrical, welding, millwright, cook training, and social work.
-BC Hydro, along with the Northern Lights College Foundation, continues to promote the bursary with Aboriginal groups by sharing information with First Nation Education Managers at both Aboriginal and non-Aboriginal community career fair events.
-BC Hydro will continue to consider proposals from Aboriginal groups and training organizations for potential capacity building, education and training opportunities throughout the construction phase of the Project.
+Ongoing In Compliance BC Hydro has implemented capacity building initiatives that have supported essential skills training, pre-trades and trades training, or increased business capacity in Indigenous businesses.
+Examples include Indigenous involvement in Site C field programs; Moberly Lake Academic Program; Youth Hires Program; Site C Tours; Career Energizers with BC Hydro; Northern Lights College Essential Skills for Trades; Driver Training; Construction Safety Training System 09; ATCO Kitchen Skills Program; Try-a-Trade program; Lab Technician training with PRHP; and Electro- Fishing Training course.
+BC Hydro is currently developing a Site C pre-Carpentry training program which is scheduled to launch in April 2019.
+BC Hydro will continue to consider proposals from Indigenous groups and training organizations for potential capacity building, education and training opportunities throughout the construction phase of the Project.
+EAC 54 Resources and funding arrangements to support training, industry, and Aboriginal partnership opportunities in the region.
+Provide \$30,000 to the to the Minerva Foundation for three years to support Treaty 8 First Nation women in northeast BC wishing to participate in the Minerva Foundation's Combining Our Strength Initiative (\$10,000 provided to date.).
+Complete In Compliance As of 2017, BC Hydro has fulfilled its commitment of providing \$30,000 in funding to Minerva Foundation to support Treaty 8 First Nation women in northeast BC wishing to participate in the Minerva Foundation's Combining Our Strength Initiative.
+This funding was provided over three years from 2014 to 2017.